yihui-lai/BPHNano/README.md

-# nanoAOD producer customized for BParking analysis
+# nanoAOD producer customized for BPH analysis

-The focus is on RK/K*/phi analyses.
+The focus is on B -> J/Psi X analyses.

 ## Getting started